With Mr Rawcliffe and Mrs Lowe

 And all the rest...

-Music - Mrs Chambers from Tameside Music Service will continue to teach us to play the ukulele each Tuesday and we will be writing songs based on conflict, linked to our previous history topic, 'People, Power and Protest'.
+Music - Mrs Chambers from Tameside Music Service will continue to teach us to play the ukulele each Tuesday.

-On Wednesday afternoons we will join with the rest of KS1 and 2 to sing with Miss Parnell with Mrs Lok playing the piano.
+On Tuesday afternoons we will join also with the rest of KS1 and 2 to sing with Miss Parnell with Mrs Lok playing the piano.

-PSHE - Our theme for this term is 'Celebrating Difference'.
+PSHE - Our theme for this term is 'Healthy Me'.

 PE - Our PE lesson with Coach Jake is on a Wednesday afternoon.
 They will get changed for PE before their lesson at school on Wednesday and then come home in their PE kit.
 There is an after school sports club for children in year 5 and 6 on Wednesday - each half term is a new theme and parents/carers can sign up on Arbor.
 Class 6 will do the mile run each week as well as other physical activities.